tree-sitter/tree-sitter/docs/section-4-syntax-highlighting.md

 * `variable` and `variable.parameter`
 * `function`, `function.builtin`, and `function.method`

 For a given highlight produced, styling will be determined based on the **longest matching theme key**.
-For example, the highlight `function.builtin.static` would match they key `function.builtin` rather than `function`.
+For example, the highlight `function.builtin.static` would match the key `function.builtin` rather than `function`.

 #### Styling Values